 Therefore, it is essentially mandated that retail stores put together, or otherwise obtain and implement, standard operating procedures – particularly with respect to checking identification upon the customers entrance such that youth are not permitted on the premises, destruction, and monthly reporting.

 Some stores may want to develop their own SOPs: And I’ll admit there are very good reasons for that!
 Read ahead as I answer some Frequently Asked Questions about Standard Operating Procedures with respect to running dispensaries in Ontario.

 What are the very first steps to creating SOPs?

-Obtain all the training manuals and materials from the tools that makes up your tech-stash that are available.
-That will mean you will need to obtain the support files available from your POS, which will typically be Cova (their digital manuals are here) or Greenline (their help desk is here).
+Obtain all the training manuals and materials from the tools that makes up your tech-stack that are available.
+That will mean you will need to obtain the support files available from your POS, which will typically be Cova or Greenline.

 Second, obtain any of the help material from your non-POS technology tools, such as your pickup/delivery systems (Dutchie and Buddi).
 Lastly, collect all documentation from your payment processor, which will be either Moneris or Merrco.

 Some of these tools may not have their help manuals online – it doesn’t hurt to reach out to them.
 The people behind these tools and systems are there to help retail stores like yourself.